damien-meere/full_stack_milestone/README.md

 ![Order Confirmation](documentation/SiteImages/Order_Confirmation.jpg)

 ####    Receive Email confirmation after completing purchase
-Allow users to maintain confirmations of their purchases
+it's important that customers are able to maintain records of their purchases off the site.
+To fulfil this user story, when an order is successfully processed, an email copy of the order confirmation is also emailed to the customer.

 ####    Provide Review and Rating of products purchased
 Allow other customers to review comments and ratings supplied by other customers